backdrop-contrib/title_display/README.md

    <https://backdropcms.org/guide/modules>.
 2. Login as an administrator.
 Enable the module at "Administer" > "Functionality" (`admin/modules`).
-3. Enable the title field for certain display modes for a given content type such as at Administer > Structure > Content Types (`admin/structure/types`) and click the "Configure" button for a content type.
+3. Enable the title display for specific content types at Administer > Structure > Content Types (`admin/structure/types`) and click the "Configure" button for a content type.
 Settings for this module are in a vertical tab labeled "Display title".
 Enable for one or more display modes on the content type.
 4. Once enabled, switch to the "Manage Displays" tab of the content type.
 The title field will now be available in enabled display modes.